-Q: What is SHIMMER's connection to Ring of Honor?
+Q: What was SHIMMER's connection to Ring of Honor?

 Q: How often does SHIMMER hold live events?

-A: SHIMMER typically produces eight new full length DVD releases during a given calendar year.
-Since 2009, our format has been two taping weekends per year, on which we film four DVDs during the course of a two day weekend of live events.
+A: SHIMMER typically produces nine new full length DVD releases during a given calendar year.
+Since 2009, our format has been two taping weekends per year, during which we film four DVDs over the course of a two day weekend of live events.
+Starting in 2013, we added to our schedule a single DVD taping in the city in which WrestleMania is taking place, the day before WWE's event.
 Our taping season takes place between the months of March and November each year.

 Q: Why doesn't SHIMMER run live events during the winter?